Flagsmith/flagsmith/docs/docs/advanced-use/real-time-flags.md

 :::tip

-Real-time Flags are part of our SaaS Scale-Up and Enterprise plans.
+Real-time Flags are currently part of our SaaS Enterprise plans.

-Real-time Flags are currently in beta.
-Please contact us to join the beta!

 :::